hphelion/documentation/moonshot/install.beforeyouinstall.md

 ## Launch the Operational Dashboard

-After you boot from the HP Cloud OS ISO, you are ready to launch the Operational Dashboard to set up the Admin Node.
+After you boot from the HP Cloud OS for Moonshot ISO, you are ready to launch the Operational Dashboard to set up the Admin Node.

 To launch the Operational Dashboard: